vc-csv11/Course-Information/README.md

 ### Textbook:

 Starting out with Python, 4th Edition, Tony Gaddis.
 ISBN: 978-0-134-54366-6 (It's also on [Amazon](https://www.amazon.com/Starting-Out-Python-Tony-Gaddis/dp/0134444329)).
 Not available from the VCC Bookstore.
 The textbook is required.

 ### Student Learning Outcomes:

 **CSLO1** - Differentiate basic concepts of computer hardware, software, and programming languages.

-**CSLO2** - Implement data representation for the fundamental data types, perform conversions (between integer, float, and double types and between character data and string types), differentiate conversions between binary-octal-hexadecimal-decimal representations.
+**CSLO2** - Implement data representation for the fundamental data types, perform conversions (between integer, float,
+            and double types and between character data and string types), differentiate conversions between binary-octal-hexadecimal-decimal representations.

 **CSLO3** - Read, understand, and trace the execution of programs written in pure C/C++ or Python.

 **CSLO4** - Write the pure C/C++ or Python code using a modular/functional approach for a given algorithm.

+### Mid-Term Exam

+The mid-term exam will be held in the usual class room, SCI-226, from 12:30PM to 2:30PM on Thursday, March 5, 2020.

 ### Final Exam

-The final exam will be held in the usual class room, SCI-226, from 12:30PM to 2:30PM on Thursday, December 12, 2019.
-Bring the usual materials for the final, like for the mid-term, a writing utensil (No. 2 Pencil), 8.5" X 11" sheet of paper with your notes
+The final exam will be held in the usual class room, SCI-226, from 12:30PM to 2:30PM on Thursday, May 14, 2020.

+Remember, the preceeding Tuesday, May 12, 2020, there is no class or lecture.

+### Examination Materials

+For all exams, both the mid-term and final, you will need to bring:

+1. A writing utensil (No. 2 Pencil)
-(you can put notes on both sides), and that's it.
+1. An 8.5" X 11" sheet of paper with your notes (you can put notes on both sides),
+1. A Scantron 882-E form and that's it.

 There will be no need for a calculator.
 As a matter of fact, if you think you  need a calculator, you're probably doing something wrong.

-Remember, the following Tuesday, December 17, 2019, there is no class or lecture.

 ### Grading:

 Grades for the current semester are available on Canvas.
 At the end of the semester, the total number of points awarded is added up and grades are given on the basis of the percentage of that total.
+Remember that Canvas may inflate your grade if you do not select 'Treat all ungraded assignments as 0'.
 The grade basis is:

 #### Grade
 Minimum Percentage